shangdawei/gcm-server/README.md

 # gcm-server
-GCM Example Implementation in PHP and Bootstrap
+GCM Example Implementation in PHP and Bootstrap based on Google example code

 This is just a very basic server.
 You have to adjust it to your needs.